 Meet the “Soil Sisters”

-Keri Oberly’s photography exhibition features the women on these pages at the Ventura County Agriculture Museum in Santa Paula.
+Keri Oberly’s photography exhibition that featured the women here was on display at the Ventura County Agriculture Museum in Santa Paula.

 Ventura County’s bumper crop of women farmers is growing

 Dressed in jeans, straw hat and long-sleeved plaid shirt, her face covered in a bandana and wrap-around sunglasses, Reyna Ortega, 31, looks like a field warrior in the midday sun.
 As production manager for The Abundant Table, a faith-based farm project leasing five acres from Camarillo’s McGrath Family Farm, Ortega is devoting her week and five extra workers to hand-weeding their rows of organic Romaine, curly leaf lettuces, carrots and strawberries.
 There are far more weeds on an organic farm than a conventional one, she says through an interpreter, and right now theirs are “getting out of control.”